pineppa/42_2_minitalk/README.md

 Fundamental knowledge: `8 bit = 1 Byte` <br>
 Combinations x Byte: `2^(8*#Bytes)`

-> Check Born2Beroot for more about the GiB vs GB fight
+> Check Born2Beroot for more about the GiB vs GB differences

 Any built-in data types are a way to say to the computer how many sets of 8 bit or bytes he needs to read in order to properly evaluate the stored value for the specific variable.